Vaginal dryness is a common obstacle to comfortable sex for midlife women. Most often, it's one of the changes we all experience with menopause.

-If you enjoy sex, and want to have it as part of your life, then keeping your vagina well moisturized and in good condition is just one more piece of your body maintenance routine.
-You cleanse and moisturize your face.
-You work out to maintain your strength and agility.
-Your new best friends in fighting menopausal vaginal dryness will be lubricants and moisturizers, lubricants to use during sex, and moisturizers to use between sexual encounters to keep your vagina moist.
+If you want sex to continue to be a part of your life, your new best friends will be lubricants and moisturizers, lubricants to use during sex, and moisturizers to use between sexual encounters to keep your vagina moist.

 When Dryness During Intercourse Persists

-One extra note about your most critical sexual organ -- your mind.
+One extra note about your most critical sexual organ — your mind.
 When you're not actually in the mood for sex, or you are not aroused enough for sex, all the lubricants and moisturizers in the world won't make the experience pleasurable.
-Our bodies, at any age, must open to the experience before we can enjoy penetration or even clitoral stimulation.
-At midlife, that will usually take longer than it did when we were young.
 Give yourself time, and ask for time from your partner to allow both your mind and your body to engage before sex.

 Learn about the actions you could take, listed at right, to address this condition or see other conditions that could affect you.